infor-cloud/xtendm3/docs/documentation/api-specification/logger-api.md

 This will replace the parameter with its value in the string and it is a better way of handling messages.

 ## Considerations and Guidelines
-For debugging, troubleshooting and understanding the runtime flow of extensions, use logger to log important actions and contexts in the scripts.
+For debugging, troubleshooting and understanding the runtime flow of extensions use logger to log important actions and contexts in the scripts.
 Consider following points when using logger API:

 * Log messages can be seen by users with M3BE-FndUser or M3BE-FndAdmin IFS roles along with M3BE-LogEnabler.
 Without